Sesans/login_authAPI/README.md

-# User management API
+# Auth-service

 This project is a REST API built on Java, Spring, PostgreSQL.
 Spring Security and JWT were used for authentication control.
 RabbitMQ broker configured for asynchronous connection.

-🎯 Objective: Study microservices design patterns, connection, lifecycle and security.
+🎯 Objective: Study microservices, design patterns, connection, lifecycle and security.

 ## Technologies